intel/MultiArchUefiPkg/README.md

 are additional improvements that rely on additional new Unicorn APIs being made available.

-If you build with ON_PRIVATE_STACK=YES, X86EmulatorDxe will use a dedicated native stack for handling x64 emulation.
+If you build with ON_PRIVATE_STACK=YES, EmulatorDxe will use a dedicated native stack for handling x64 emulation.
 This has some runtime overhead and is unneccesary for normal operation.

-If you build with WRAPPED_ENTRY_POINTS=YES, X86EmulatorDxe will use a different mechanism for invoking emulated code, for debugging situations where the X86InterpreterSyncExceptionCallback machinery (exception-driven detection of emulated code execution) doesn't work (e.g. adding a new host CPU port, running certain x64 apps on RISC-V, ...).
+If you build with WRAPPED_ENTRY_POINTS=YES, EmulatorDxe will use a different mechanism for invoking emulated code, for debugging situations where the X86InterpreterSyncExceptionCallback machinery (exception-driven detection of emulated code execution) doesn't work (e.g. adding a new host CPU port, running certain x64 apps on RISC-V, ...).

-If you build with CHECK_ORPHAN_CONTEXTS=YES, X86EmulatorDxe will perform more runtime checks to handle unexpeced/non-linear control flow from native code, that can result in a resource leak inside the emulator.
+If you build with CHECK_ORPHAN_CONTEXTS=YES, EmulatorDxe will perform more runtime checks to handle unexpeced/non-linear control flow from native code, that can result in a resource leak inside the emulator.
 This is enabled by default for DEBUG builds.